-Tier I status applies to defendants convicted of certain non-violent sex crimes, such as the:
+Tier I status applies to defendants convicted of certain non-violent sex crimes, such as:

-- Nevada crime of statutory sexual seduction (NRS 200.368) when the defendant is under 21 years old
+- statutory sexual seduction (NRS 200.368) when the defendant is under 21 years old

 Failing to register as a sex offender in Nevada (NRS 179D.550) is a felony.
 But Tier 1 offenders may be able to get off the Nevada Sex Offender Registry early if they were compliant for 10 years.